Marker Logo

 this page online

-can be reached from Memorial Park Drive, 0.1 miles north of East 5th Street, on the right when traveling south.
+is in Waynesboro, Pennsylvania, in Franklin County.
+It can be reached from Memorial Park Drive 0.1 miles north of East 5th Street, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 330 Memorial Park Dr, Waynesboro PA 17268, United States of America.
+Memorial is at or near this postal address: 330 Memorial Park Dr, Waynesboro PA 17268, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-World War I Memorial (a few steps from this marker); American Revolutionary War Memorial (a few steps from this marker); Memorial Retreat (a few steps from this marker); Korean Casualties of Franklin County (a few steps from this marker); Vietnam Casualties of Franklin County (a few steps from this marker); Waynesboro Honor Roll (a few steps from this marker); Civil War Memorial (a few steps from this marker); United States Submarine Veterans (a few steps from this marker).
-Touch for a list and map of all markers in Waynesboro.
+At least 8 other markers are within walking distance of this marker: World War I Memorial (a few steps from this marker); American Revolutionary War Memorial (a few steps from this marker); Memorial Retreat (a few steps from this marker); Korean Casualties of Franklin County (a few steps from this marker); Vietnam Casualties of Franklin County (a few steps from this marker); Waynesboro Honor Roll

 Robert W. Hess Marker image.
 Click for full size.